I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 The Bragg family, supposedly, has a very extensive library online.

-William Edward was born and raised in Fairfield, Alabama until joining the Air Force, where he was a Mechanic and Crew Chief on the F-84 jet fighter.
+William Edward was born and raised in Fairfield, Alabama.
+He served in the Air Force as a Mechanic and Crew Chief on F-84 jet fighters.
 After the service, he became a Real Estate Agent and worked for the Jefferson County Zoning Board.

 He married Sylvia Terry Bragg.